What is a Kollegium?

 - Commute from home to DIS using the many choices of public transportation available in Copenhagen – you can use this time to do homework, take a nap, or just listen to your favorite tunes and enjoy the view.
 Read more about Copenhagen’s transportation systems here

-- Share a bathroom with up to three other residents on your floor (note: bathroom facilities might be shared with members of the opposite sex) or maintain/clean your own private bathroom
+- Share and maintain/clean a bathroom with up to ten other residents on your floor (note: bathroom facilities might be shared with members of the opposite sex) or maintain/clean your own private bathroom (though this is rare)

 - Do your own grocery shopping and cook for yourself

-- Share cleaning responsibilities for your own room, as well as the common areas such as the kitchen, bathroom, and living room
+- Share cleaning responsibilities for your own room, as well as any common areas such as the kitchen, bathroom, living room, and Kollegium common rooms